ClaudioViti/lookbook/README.md

 # lookbook (multi-user version, no longer developed)

-It's a shoes virtual inventory web app based on Django framework.
+t's a shoes virtual inventory web app based on Django framework.
-This app allows offers an inventory system to manage shoes items, with a specific detal fields.
+This app allows offers an inventory system to manage shoes items, with a specific detailed fields.

 First Installation guide: